cvandal/cvd.id.au/src/pages/posts/gaming-on-windows-98-with-qemu.md

 > Use `CTRL+ALT+G` to release the mouse

+> Use `CTRL+ALT+F` to enter/exit full screen mode

+> Due to a bug in the display driver, opening MS-DOS can screw with your screen resolution.
+Use `ALT+ENTER` to fix it

 ## Download the Windows 98 SE OEM ISO

 1. Browse to [https://winworldpc.com/product/windows-98/98-second-edition](https://winworldpc.com/product/windows-98/98-second-edition), and download the Windows 98 SE OEM ISO